Absences

 Parent Help

-The School has always been very appreciative of the help and support parents have given to the class teachers through a wide range of activities including lunchroom help, coaching, parent support programmes, reading / maths tutors, library support, uniform shop, working bees, discos and fundraising.
-If are available to help in any way, please let the school know.
+The School has always been very appreciative of the help and support parents have given to the class teachers through a wide range of activities including lunchroom help, coaching, parent support programmes, reading/maths tutors, library support, uniform shop, working bees, discos and fundraising.
+If you are available to help in any way, please let the school know.

 Patrols

-The road crossings on Brigham Creek and Airport Roads are patrolled by school patrols with a teacher present from 8.30 – 8.50am and in the afternoons from 2.55 – 3.10pm.
+The road crossing on Airport Road is patrolled by school patrols with a teacher present from 8.30 – 8.50am and in the afternoons from 2.55 – 3.20pm.
 Please respect these children and support their endeavours.
 If you have questions or comments regarding the school patrols please contact the school office.

 Public Health Nurse